 Certain information contained in this Presentation, including any information on the Group's plans or future financial or operating performance and other statements that express the Group's management's expectations or estimates of future performance, constitute forward-looking statements (when used in this document, the words "anticipate", "believe", "estimate", "expect" and similar expressions, as they relate to the Group or its management, are intended to identify forward-looking statements).
 Such statements are based on a number of estimates and assumptions that, while considered reasonable by management at the time, are subject to significant business, economic and competitive uncertainties.
-The Group cautions that such statements involve known and unknown risks, uncertainties and other factors that may cause the actual financial results, performance or achievements of the Group to be materially different from the Group's estimated future results, performance or achievements expressed or implied by those forward-looking statements.
+The Group cautions that such statements of the Group to be materially different from the Group's estimated future results, performance or achievements expressed or implied by those forward-looking statements.

 Certain financial information contained in this Presentation has not been reviewed by the Group's auditor or any other auditor or financial expert.
 Hence, such financial information might not have been produced in accordance with applicable or recommended accounting principles and may furthermore contain errors and/or miscalculations.
-The Group is the source of the financial information, and none of the Joint Bookrunners or any of their Representatives shall have any liability (in negligence or otherwise) for any inaccuracy of the financial information set forth in this Presentation.
+The Group is the source of the financial information, and none of the Joint Bookrunners or any of their Representatives shall have any liability (in negligence or otherwise) for any inaccuracy of the financial information.

-Claims or legal action may in the future be made or initiated against the Group which may have significant unfavourable effects on the Group's financial position, performance and market position or on the pricing of the Notes.
+Claims or legal action may in the future be made or initiated against the Group which may have significant unfavorable effects on the Group's financial position, performance and market position or on the pricing of the Notes.